Table of Contents

 Best Trikes For 1 Year Olds Reviewed

 The Little Tikes 4-in-1 Trike is one of the best value for money trikes for 1 year olds in the UK.
-It is suitable for children from 9 months onwards and because it has been designed to grow with them can be used all the way to 3 years old.
-The The Little Tikes 4-in-1 Trike has been designed to give the parents control at first through the push handle and foot rests before they are able to move on to using the pedals themselves as they get bigger and the seat is adjusted.
+It is suitable for children from 9 months onwards and because it has been designed to grow with the child, can be used all the way to 3+ years old.

 At a glance